Stability of the de-Sitter universe: One-loop nonlocal $f(R)$ gravity: One-loop effective action and quantum stability condition in the nonlocal gravity

 In this section, we aim to expand our investigation by calculating the one-loop effective action.
 We consider the determinant within the path integral, which arises from the alteration of variables during field irreducible decomposition.
 This procedure can be expressed as follows \cite{Buchbinder:1992rb,Fradkin:1983mq} \be \ee The origin of $\det{G_{ij}}$ from vector field constraint is trivial and doesn't contribute any dynamical degrees of freedom. $J_{1}$ and $J_2$ are caused by variable changes made by ghost and tensor part \cite{Shahidi:2018smw,Fradkin:1983mq}, which can be derived as \be J_1=\Box_{(0)}, J_2=\( \Box_{(1)}+\frac{R_0}{4} \)\( \Box_{(0)}+\frac{R_0}{3}\)\Box_{(0)}. \ee In the process of computing the one-loop effective action, we need to take into account all possible quantum fluctuations of the fields in the theory.
 In order to correctly compute the contribution of quantum fluctuations, we need to eliminate these unphysical modes from the calculation.
 This is usually done by fixing a gauge, which amounts to choosing a specific way of describing the theory that eliminates the unphysical modes.
 Various gauge choices can result in distinct expressions for the effective action, yet they are expected to yield the same physical predictions.
 To obtain the partition function, we now substitute all contributions into \eqref{34} in the Landau gauge, $\rho=1,\alpha\rightarrow\infty$. \be \ee and $s_i$ $(i=1,2,3,4)$ is the root of the quartic equation \be \1\{ \2. \ee The result of the one-loop calculation, as indicated by the formula above, is exceptionally intricate.
 Fortunately, when we incorporate the on-shell condition \eqref{7}, the result can be simplified as \be \ee where \be \1\{ \2. \ee with \be \1\{ \2. \ee

 For details about the generalized zeta-function's definition and the accurate solution technique, see Appendix A. Within the context of the one-loop effect, the tensor and vector modes are results of general relativity.
 It is noteworthy that the eigenvalues of Laplacian operators acting on $S^4$ have been extensively documented, as evidenced in \cite{Cognola:2005de}.
-Simultaneously, in Appendix B, we further calculate the on-shell and off-shell one-loop divergent term of nonlocal $f(R)$ gravity in the de-Sitter spacetime framework using Vieta's theorem.
+Simultaneously, in subsection D, we further calculate the on-shell and off-shell one-loop divergent term of nonlocal $f(R)$ gravity in the de-Sitter spacetime.
 These divergence terms will enhance our comprehension of the model's quantum behavior.